KudoAI/chatgpt.js/docs/README.md

 // Your code starts here
 ```

-If you don't plan on publishing to these repos, `https://code.chatgptjs.org/chatgpt-latest.min.js` can be used to serve the latest minified release instead.
+If you don't plan on publishing to these repos, the simpler `https://code.chatgptjs.org/chatgpt-latest.min.js` can be used instead to import the latest minified release.

 ## Usage